XPRIZE/GLEXP-Team-KitkitSchool/LOCALIZE.md

-# Localization steps for all the apps
+# Localization steps for KitkitSchool Applications

 ## Launcher
 1. The Launcher application is used for launching different applications in KitkitSchool world.